sahat/hackathon-starter/README.md

 Pro Tips
 --------

 - Need to find a specific object inside an Array?
 Use [_.find](http://lodash.com/docs#find) function from Lodash.
-For example, this is how you would retrieve a Twitter token from database: `var token = _.find(req.user.tokens, { kind: 'twitter' });`, where 1st parameter is an array, and a 2nd parameter is an object to search for.
+For example, this is how you would retrieve an X (Twitter) token from database: `var token = _.find(req.user.tokens, { kind: 'twitter' });`, where 1st parameter is an array, and a 2nd parameter is an object to search for.

 FAQ
 ---